GWR 7200 Class: Rebuild and operation

-On 17 May 1941 No. 7238 ran into a bomb crater.
+On 17 May 1941 No. 7238 ran into a bomb crater at Budbrook, near Hatton on the Banbury to Wolverhampton line.

 Withdrawal

 The first member of the class to be withdrawn was number 7241 in November 1962, whilst the last four engines in traffic served until June 1965.
 Four of the class were bought by Woodham Brothers scrapyard in Barry, Vale of Glamorgan, and No. 7226 was scrapped there in 1965.

 Preservation

 Three locomotives survive, all recovered from Woodham Brothers, though none have yet been returned to operational condition.
-However, in November of 2020, the Buckinghamshire Railway Centre announced that a major milestone was reached with No. 7200.
+However, in November 2020, the Buckinghamshire Railway Centre announced that a major milestone was reached with No. 7200.

+Both No. 7200 and No. 7202 have reached the final stages of overhaul.

 Models

 In 2012, Hornby released models of the 7200 class in both the original GWR green and BR black.